Latecomer Sanofi looks to catch next wave of cancer therapies

 "It is of course a very competitive space but we now have 'foundation assets' to form a better rationale for combinations," he told Reuters in an interview, citing immunotherapy approaches known as PD-1, TGFBeta and the antibody CD38.

 "If you look across the biopharmaceutical landscape, Sanofi is the only company which has all three assets in its own pipeline or partnered with Regeneron," Wiederschain said.
-Sanofi teamed with U.S firm Regeneron in 2007 to increase its presence in biotech medicine.
+Sanofi teamed with United States firm Regeneron in 2007 to increase its presence in biotech medicine.

 Immunotherapy is the fastest-growing part of the cancer drug segment, with sales expected to top US$25 billion-a-year by 2021, according to analyst forecasts compiled by Thomson Reuters.